risc0/risc0/docs/metal-optimization-progress.md

   - Keccak-heavy workload: CPU fallback baseline present; Metal Keccak remains disabled.

+### P0 Exit Audit

+Current status: not complete for upstream-production confidence, but the branch has a usable local M5 Max default path.

+Prompt-to-artifact checklist:

+- Branch and commits: present.
+Work is on `metal-p0-m5-validation` with focused code and documentation commits.
+- Living progress document: present in this file.
+It records prover selection, Keccak, Groth16/trusted setup, Zirgen, Metal bindings, validation results, and remaining work.
+- M3 rv32im Metal eval-check default: present. `rv32im-sys` applies scoped
+  `-fno-inline` only to generated `eval_check_*.metal` files, and the Metal HAL uses eval-check on Metal by default unless `RISC0_RV32IM_METAL_EVAL_CHECK=0` is set.
+- Unsafe original repro path: present. `RISC0_RV32IM_METAL_INLINE_EVAL_CHECK=1` removes the scoped noinline mitigation, and prior inline full-suite testing reproduced a direct eval-check mismatch.
+- Direct correctness diagnostic: present.
+  `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1` compares Metal eval-check output against CPU eval-check output from the same inputs.
+- Focused regression: present as ignored test `prove::tests::metal_eval_check_sltiu_repeated`.
+- Native and Docker guest C/C++ archiver fix: present.
+Both native `cpp_test`/`--no-run` and Docker `RISC0_USE_DOCKER=1 ... cpp_test` passed.
+- Benchmark matrix: present for default segment proving, CPU eval-check fallback, composite up to 1M rows, succinct at 64K rows, and Keccak CPU fallback.
+- M5 Max and modern Apple toolchain context: present.
+Validation records Xcode 26.5 build `17F42`, Metal `32023.883`, and that no alternate Xcode is locally installed.
+- Zirgen freshness check: present.
+The local RISC0 pin matches current `risc0/zirgen` `main`; recent Zirgen work does not contain a Metal eval-check fix for this path.
+- Metal binding check: present.
+Newer Metal-cpp headers did not fix correctness, and the deprecated Rust `metal` crate is tracked as a separate maintenance risk rather than the rv32im P0 root cause.

+Remaining gaps before marking P0 complete:

+- Cross-machine or cross-toolchain validation is still missing.
+This machine has only Xcode 26.5, so the branch needs CI or another Apple Silicon host to separate an M5 Max/Metal Toolchain sensitivity from a general Metal issue.
+- The mitigation is still a compiler-flag workaround, not a real Zirgen/M3 code-shape fix.
+Source-level noinline on `computeRow<po2>` was rejected as too slow; a better split of `verifyCircuit`/validity-polynomial code is still open.
+- The default path has strong local smoke and benchmark coverage, but not a long-duration stress run or broad application workload beyond the current datasheet/hello-world/zkVM tests.
+- Keccak Metal remains disabled.
+This is outside rv32im eval-check correctness, but it is still a major gap for best local proving on Keccak-heavy workloads.

 ### P1: Optimize Transparent Local Proving

 - Treat `ProverOpts::composite()` as the throughput baseline.